hasithalakmal/lazy/README.md

 # Powerful assertion methods
 We have provided a separate assertion API.
 Usually assertion API will contains null/notnull/equals and condition assertions only.
 Then developer has to implement the rest of the things.
 But with Lazy assertion API we have supported for the large scale of assertion methods.
 Even for the initial release we have provided a set of assertions which exceeds usual assertion API.
+Assertion API has empowered with JSON path integration.
+We have used this JSON path implementation to provide high usability. [https://github.com/json-path/JsonPath].

 # Empower with pre-actions and post-action
 There are some actions that we need to execute on before or after the api-call.
 Then we can define actions and we can assign that actions to a api